Battle of San Buenaventura: Prelude to battle

-The battle
+Battle

 The unguarded Rincon

 Castro’s force, totaling approximately 100 men and equipped with three cannons, advanced south from Santa Barbara.
 To reach San Buenaventura, Castro had to advance through the Rincon Pass, a narrow route between the mountains and the sea that became unpassable at high tide.
 In his account of the battle, local historian Richard Senate wrote that the Californians of that era believed that "whoever held the Rincon Pass could hold it successfully against any enemy."
 To Castro's surprise, the Rincon was "unguarded, not even a sentinel being stationed there."
 Accordingly, Castro was able to advance through the Rincon both unopposed and undetected.